andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 Checks for the following:
 - Any unhealthy AG databases on the server
 - If `-RunExtendedChecks` is enabled, function will also find the primary replica for all *secondary* AGs on the server and check the entire topology for unhealthy AG databases.
-This check is already done by default if an AG is the primary replica on the server.
+This check is already done by default for AGs that are primary on the server.

 If any of the conditions are met, the function will return false.
 Run function with `-Verbose` to print reason for failure.